HamidRezaeirad/web-camera/README.md

     "password": ""
    ```

-# Below Package Libraries are used:
+# Below package libraries are used:

 ## pdfkit